Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 Solution: Switch over to one of the natural latch bottles right away and be patient, because your baby might not be so happy about this change at first.

-If your baby is under the age of one and suddenly refuses to nurse, he might be going through a nursing strike.
+If your baby is under the age of one and suddenly refuses to nurse, he might be going through a breastfeeding strike.
 Possible causes of a nursing strike are:

-- The baby is sick or experiencing pain (ear, mouth)
+- Your baby is sick or experiencing pain (ear, mouth)

 - Your supply as reduced